SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 The takeaways from this should be that:
 * digitalWrite() can easily take 35-75 or more clock cycle with turnOffPWM and then over 50 itself.
 So digitalWrite can take up to 7 us per call (at 20 MHz; digitalWriteFast takes 0.05 us), and it is by far the worst offender.
 A small consolation is that turnOffPWM does not execute the entire block of code for all parts.
 It checks which timer is used, and uses that block, which very roughly gives 70 clocks on a TCA pin, around 150 on a TCD pin, and considerably fewer on a pin with no PWM, though it still has to determine that the pin doesn't have pwm.
-* If you know you won't have PWM coming out of a pin, pinConfigure is a faster way to write to an LED especially if only setting up the more common properties.
+* If you know you won't have PWM coming out of a pin, pinConfigure is faster than pinMode() and digitalWrite(), especially if only setting up the more common properties. pinConfigure 1 above has the effect of a combined pinMode and digitalWrite, and it's faster than either of them.
+* With great power comes greater overhead.
+With only 1 timer doing PWM, the 3224 only needs 72 words to handle turning off that timer.
+The 3216 with 2 TCD pins has to pay around 150 words of flash in turnOffPWM, and a similar amount in analogWrite.
+And on Dx, it's even worse (though you only traverse a small portion of it on any given call.
+But we gotta handle 3 kinds of timers, some with errata to work around)
 * pinConfigure is optimized differently when called with the second argument constrained to 0x00-0x0F (setting only direction and output value) (1), with it constrained to that plus configuring pullups (2), and without restrictions (3).
 * Up to 4 bytes times the highest numbered digital pin are in the form of lookup tables.
 Which tables the compiler needs to include depends on which functions are used.
   * digital_pin_to_port[] is used by all of them.